 ClinicalTrials.gov explains that a clinical trial involves research using human volunteers (also called participants) that is intended to add to medical knowledge.
 In a clinical trial, participants receive specific interventions according to the research plan or protocol created by the investigators.
 These interventions may be medical products, such as drugs or devices; procedures; or changes to participants’ behavior, such as diet.
 Clinical trials may compare a new medical approach to a standard one that is already available, to a placebo that contains no active ingredients, or to no intervention.
 Some clinical trials compare existing interventions to each other.
 When a new product or approach is being studied, it is not usually known whether it will be helpful, harmful, or no different than available alternatives (including no intervention).
 The investigators try to determine the safety and efficacy of the intervention by measuring certain outcomes in the participants.

 What is a Confidential Disclosure Agreement (CDA)?

-A CDA is a legal document that ensures confidentiality of proprietary information that a sponsor gives to the principal investigator.
-A signed, study specific CDA may be required before a sponsor will provide its proprietary information, such as the study protocol, to an investigator.
+A CDA is a legal document that ensures the confidentiality of proprietary information that a sponsor gives to the principal investigator.
+A signed study-specific CDA may be required before a sponsor will provide its proprietary information, such as the study protocol, to an investigator.
 The CTIU helps facilitate this process.